andrewbuckingham/andrewbuckingham.github.io/source/_posts/Collections-Classes-Clocks.md

 Here's a talk I did at a local tech meet-up event.
 This blog post is, unashamedly, *NET 8 for the Nerds*.

-I was _meant_ to be speaking about the new Microsoft .NET 8 release, but decided to be rebellious and talk about Python instead.
+I was _meant_ to be speaking about the new Microsoft .NET 8 release, but decided to be rebellious and talk lots about Python instead.
 Partly, my excuse was that tech meet-ups are more fun if there are different technologies.

 But, struggling for a better excuse, I decided to talk about new language features that are moving C# closer towards the convenience of Python.
 Read on to be unconvinced.